jeromebaude/hashicat-aws/README.md

 - Visit the Terraform public module registry and navigate to the AWS ECS Fargate Module (https://registry.terraform.io/modules/jnonino/ecs-fargate/aws/2.0.4)
 - Find the GitHub source code link on the page and click on it.
 - Fork the module repo into your own GitHub account
-- Back in your TFE organization, navigate to the modules section and add the Azure Compute module to your private registry.
+- Back in your TFE organization, navigate to the modules section and add the AWS ECS Fargate Module to your private registry.